DavidNix/sign-wave/README.md

 The emit, ingest, and even worker could be combined into a single process leveraging Go's concurrency.
 But to demonstrate a distributed system, I have separated them into separate processes.

+Design Highlights:
+* The `store` package uses a service object pattern so the methods do not have `*sql.DB` in its signature.
+This decouples the sql database in case we want to migrate to another database.